 I grew up with a knowledge and understanding of the moor that was engendered by being a living part of it myself.
 This has given me a profound and lasting connection with its landscape, life and language, and its influence flows through my work at every level.

-Watch the Creating Colours Video to see some of the Lewis moorland, gain an insight using crotal sustainably for natural dying, and have a look at the inspiration and process involved in my Hebridean 2 Ply yarn.
+Watch the Creating Colours Video to see some of the Lewis moorland, gain an insight into using crotal sustainably for natural dyeing, and have a look at the inspiration and process involved in my Hebridean 2 Ply yarn.
 The Mamba Designer Palette shows how my Mamba artwork has inspired a 12 skein colour palette, and Mòinteach shows my new moorland take on the Meadowsweet cardigan.